lvscar/split-command/README.md

 # SplitCommand
-a framework for write separable command line application
+a framework for write split command line application

 ## Background
 As your Node command line application became more functional day by day, the size of the application, the dependence number of npm package both